Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Tensor parallelism splits layer math across multiple GPUs, so every decode step includes collective communication such as all-reduce or all-gather.
 Larger batches can amortize that communication overhead, but small interactive batches may become communication-bound before they become compute-bound.
 Batching and tensor parallelism need to be tuned together.

 Take the GPU hourly rate, divide by sustained tokens per second times 3,600, then multiply by one million for cost per million tokens.
-The dominant variables are real-world sustained throughput (driven by batching, quantization, and model size) and utilization.
+The dominant variables are measured sustained throughput (driven by batching, quantization, and model size) and utilization.
 A GPU sitting idle multiplies cost per token directly, so a 5x cheaper sticker price can still lose if it delivers less than one-fifth the throughput.

 Usually try chunked prefill first if the main problem is one large prompt monopolizing a shared worker for too long.
 Move to prefill-decode disaggregation when that interference remains large enough that separate pools and KV handoff beat their transfer and coordination overhead.